David Samson’s ‘Three Up’ Touches On Bryce Harper In First Series

 David Samson recently broke down Bryce Harper and the Philadelphia Phillies’ hot start on CBS Sports HQ as a part of his “Three Up” segment, where he touched on Harper’s two home runs in his first series.

-“But his swing and making that lineup longer, especially with McCutchen on top, we got Muto in the hole, Hoskins is getting much better pitches to hit when they’re not being thrown right at his chin,” he added.
+“But his swing and making that lineup longer, especially with [Andrew] McCutchen on top, we got [J.T.
+Realmuto] in the hole, Hoskins is getting much better pitches to hit when they’re not being thrown right at his chin,” he continued.

 “So, I like this team, I still think the Nationals are the better team, which I’m sticking to, but they’re off to a very good start.”

 Samson also touched Harper’s demeanor, which seemed happy despite the pressure he experienced.
 He touched on Harper’s time in Washington and how he always seemed grumpy, as if he was stressed out and carrying lots of weight on his shoulders.
-Samson claims he’s trying to figure out what’s going on in the Phillies clubhouse that has changed Harper’s attitude but also touched on how 3-0 always feels better than 0-3.
+Samson further claimed he’s trying to figure out what’s going on in the Phillies clubhouse that has changed Harper’s attitude but also touched on how a 3-0 count always feels better than 0-3.

 Bryce Harper mashes 465-foot blast for first home run with Phillieshttps://t.co/zGacDMXg4G pic.twitter.com/j6xRt9ycA9